Parsing Rules

 Manage Coralogix Parsing Rules directly from your AI agent.
-The MCP server provides tools to create, retrieve, update, and delete parsing rules that transform logs during ingestion—and generate infrastructure-as-code definitions from any rule configuration.
+The MCP server provides a unified tool to create, retrieve, update, and delete parsing rules—and generate infrastructure-as-code definitions from any rule configuration.

-Manage log parsing through your AI agent to iterate on ingestion logic in the same workflow where you analyze logs—no context switching between your AI agent and the Coralogix UI.
+Manage log parsing in the same workflow where you analyze logs—no context switching between your AI agent and the Coralogix UI.

 |---|---|